On a Curious Identity of Ramanujan: Some variations

-In this section, we provide several interesting variation of the Ramanujan identity.
-We first give an example of a variation and then, present the main theorem, which helps generate arbitrarily long identities. \begin{rek} Let $\gamma$ and $\beta$ be defined as in Theorem \ref{sufnes}.
-We find that the determinant of the equation $X^2-\gamma X+\beta=0$ is The goal is to cleverly choose values for $A,z,k$ and $t$ so that $\sqrt{\gamma^2-4\beta}$ is an integer because then we have integral values for $x$ and $y.$ \end{rek}
+In this section we provide several interesting variations of the Ramanujan identity.
+We first give an example of a variation and then present the main theorem, which helps generate arbitrarily long identities.

+\begin{remark} Let $\gamma$ and $\beta$ be defined as in Theorem \ref{sufnes}.
+We find that the discriminant of the equation $X^2-\gamma X+\beta=0$ is The goal is to cleverly choose values for $A,z,k$ and $t$ so that $\sqrt{\gamma^2-4\beta}$ is an integer in order to have integral values for $x$ and $y$. \end{remark}